PandasThumb/pandasthumb.github.io/_posts/2021/2021-08-20-randomness-is-not.md

 <!--more-->

-The general principle was stated by Eric Holloway, in a post on the Discovery Institute's site "Mind Matters" on 9 August 2021.
+The general principle was stated by Eric Holloway, in a post <a href="https://mindmatters.ai/2021/08/randomness-is-not-a-scientific-explanation/">"Randomness is not a Scientific Explanation"</a> on the Discovery Institute's site "Mind Matters" on 9 August 2021.
 Mind Matters, a blog of the DI's Walter Bradley Center for Natural and Artificial Intelligence, is devoted to making profound arguments as to why artificial intelligence will forever remain unintelligent, because only supernatural forces can create an intelligent system.
+The article was of course immediately <a href="https://uncommondescent.com/intelligent-design/at-mind-matters-news-randomness-is-not-a-scientific-explanation/">greeted with enthusiasm</a>
+at Uncommon Descent.

 <a
 href="https://mindmatters.ai/2021/08/randomness-is-not-a-scientific-explanation/">Here</a> is Holloway's argument: